sabrinapeters/sdrp.old/about.md

 title: About
 permalink: /about/
 ---
-I'm an MLIS student [(University of Washington, incoming September 2014)](http://ischool.uw.edu/academics/mlis), bibliophile, and wife.
+I'm a MLIS student [(University of Washington, incoming September 2014)](http://ischool.uw.edu/academics/mlis), bibliophile, and wife.
 I am also an aspiring agitator.

 While I love empowering individuals with the freedom that knowledge brings, my first love has always been research.
 Curiosity sparks into a flame of questions that will not be quenched until the answers are found.
 I will sleuth until all the puzzle pieces are found and can be put together.